Azure/apim-lab/apim-lab/6-analytics-monitoring/analytics-monitoring-6-2-application-insights.md

 ## How to integrate Azure API Management with Azure Application Insights

 Azure API Management allows for easy integration with Azure Application Insights - an extensible service for web developers building and managing apps on multiple platforms.
-This guide walks through every step of such an integration and describes strategies for reducing performance impact on your API Management instance.
+This guide walks through every step of such an integration and describes strategies for reducing performance impact on your Azure API Management instance.

 ### Create an Azure Application Insights instance